LegendaryMediaTV/EquipGodsPeople/README.md

   - make the search API query the Searchable fields and return the area, Search Result, relevancy
   - Axios query to PHP API, where either PHP provides desired HTML or it shares JSON and uses React to build the search results
 - revisit Discipleship Tools content
-- create a custom 404 page for automatically routing to the best destination
-- scan the old site to make a distinct list of links for comparison to the new site, adding removed/renamed to the 404 router
+- scan the old site to make a distinct list of links for comparison to the new site, adding removed/renamed to the URL router
 - Bible Passage should show ellipsis between skipped verses (see if the title has a comma, then look for missing verse numbers)

 ### Wishlist